Aids for getting a good night's sleep

 An amino acid, theanine is promoted to enhance sleep quality, but once again, there aren't enough clinical studies to endorse it as effective for sleep.

 So if you're having trouble sleeping, ask your provider or pharmacist, "What do you think would be safe for me to take with my other medicines?"
-Often, the answer is to improve your sleep habits.
+Often, the answer is not medication or supplements but instead to improve your sleep habits.
 Check out these helpful sleep tips from the National Sleep Foundation.